Why Are My Pothos Leaves Curling?

 It’s Too Hot

-You will also notice your pothos plant leaves curling if the temperature of the room they are in is too hot.
+You will also notice your regular or silver pothos leaves curling if the temperature of the room they are in is too hot.
 The foliage will start to curl down at the tips if temperatures aren’t in the range of 65-85 ºF (18-29°C).
 Temperatures that fall outside this range just put more stress on your plant and hinder its growth.

 The placement of your plant plays a key role in its exposure to heat.
 For instance, try to avoid placing your pothos plant in direct sunlight.
 Another common mistake is to place it in an area that gets a hot reflection throughout the day, or not enough airflow so the temperature rises in the middle of teh day.